-The Institute of International Cooperation in KOMEX (Komaba Organization for Educational Excellence) consists of the Liberal Arts Program (LAP) and International Organization Program (IOP).
-It is the mission of LAP to pursue the possibility of a new kind of liberal arts education in Asia by transmitting the university's lectures both in the humanities and sciences throughout Asia, and by encouraging academic exchanges between Japanese and Asian universities.
+The Institute of International Cooperation in KOMEX (Komaba Organization for Educational Excellence) consists of the Liberal Arts Program (LAP), the International Organization Program (IDP), and the International Diversity & Inclusion Program (IDIP).

+Liberal Arts Program (LAP): The mission of LAP is to pursue the possibility of a new kind of liberal arts education in Asia by transmitting the university's lectures in both the humanities and sciences throughout Asia, and by encouraging academic exchanges between Japanese and Asian universities.
 Thus far, LAP has primarily delivered this new kind of liberal arts education to Chinese universities.
 Beginning in 2010, LAP has held student exchange programs twice a year, in March and November.
-During these exchanges, both Japanese and Chinese students participate in and collaborate on the same fieldwork research.
-In 2012, LAP started a new academic exchange program with Melbourne University by sending two professors to give lectures there.
-From 2013 to 2019, through a donation from ZENSHO HOLDINGS CO., Ltd., the Institute cooperated with Nanjing University on establishing the Summer Chinese Language Course, which has featured as many as twenty student participants each year.
-IOP was established in 2015 with the aim of strengthening the partnership between UTo-kyo and international organizations.
+During these exchanges, both Japanese and Chinese students participate in and collaborate on the same field-work research.

+Beginning in 2013, through a donation from ZENSHO HOLDINGS CO., Ltd., the Institute cooperated with Nanjing University on establishing the Summer Chinese Language Course, which has featured as many as twenty student participants each year.

+International Organization Program (IOP): IOP was established in 2015 with the aim of strengthening the partnership between UTokyo and international organizations.
 IOP organizes various classes, seminars and other events to promote knowledge on and collaboration with international organizations.
-The program brings selected students to the United Nations Headquarters in New York every year.